What Is a School Nurse?

 Step 2: Become a Licensed Registered Nurse

-Graduates of BSN and ADN (Associate Degree in Nursing) programs are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Graduates of Bachelor of Science in Nursing and Associate Degree in Nursing programs are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Licensure is required of all registered nurses in the United States and is also a requirement for school nurse certification.
 Developed by the National Council of State Boards of Nursing, the licensure exam covers a variety of nursing topics and measures the competencies that entry-level nurses need to perform their jobs safely and effectively.